 There are little ways to bring positive habits into your marriage that will make a huge difference.
 Developing a healthy spiritual marriage where both partners believe in and bring out the best in each other can be difficult when we are surrounded by scepticism, sarcasm, and criticism.
 If we are not careful, small issues can turn into much larger ones.
 You have the power to love and encourage each other.
 It is a choice that you have to make every day together.

 One habit that you can practice is keeping a lookout for negative comments.
 If you would like to improve your communication with your spouse, watch to see how often you speak about your spouse in a damaging way.
 Sometimes off-hand or seemingly humorous comments seem harmless at first, but they actually cause a lot of harm.

 If you catch yourself making these sorts of remarks, change your habit and become more positive with your words.
 Instead of saying something that could cause harm, practice verbalizing your support instead.
 Do not assume your spouse knows that you love them.
 If you haven’t spoken it out loud, they may not know it!
 Try expressing your encouragement for one another in public as well as in private.
 Positive words add value, build confidence, and encourage growth.

-Spiritual Bridge also reminds us to celebrate your spouse’s successes.
+Lord, please through Spiritual Bridge also reminds us to celebrate our spouse’s successes.
 Show excitement about a “win” at work, for example.
 Be happy for them when they have achieved a difficult goal.
 Even if you think it’s small, it is not unimportant.
 Treating your spouse’s success as unimportant may cause them to think you believe they are unimportant.
 Give the appropriate praise, or if the success warrants, perhaps a celebratory dinner out.
 If they enjoy receiving gifts, you can try that as well!